NariM11/fsm_mod_three/README.md

 - src/mod_three.py: Contains the FSM implementation and the main function to compute the remainder.
 - src/mod_three_test.py: Contains unit tests for the FSM implementation.
 - run.py: Entry point to run the program with command line input.
-- requirements.txt: Lists the dependencies for the project.

 ## Examples